-- Disconnect the inlet and outlet piping before unbolting the pump.
-If the pipes are corroded, use penetrating oil on the threads to aid in removal. - 2.
-Unbolt the pump from the base and remove.
-Disassembly instructions for the pump are found in Section 5, T31 PUMP ENDS.
-All work on the unit should be performed on an elevated workbench whenever possible.
+etrating oil on the threads to aid in removal.

+2. Unbolt the pump from the base and remove.
+Disassembly instructions for the pump are found in section 4, T41 PUMP ENDS.
+All work on the unit should be performed on an elevated work-bench whenever possible.